OpenVPN

 persistent-tunnel

-closing on connection resets or daemon reloads.
+from closing on connection resets or daemon reloads.

 Note

 Using openvpn-option -reneg-sec can be tricky.
 This option is used to renegotiate data channel after n seconds.
-When used at both server and client, the lower value will trigger the renegotiation.
+When used on both the server and client, the lower value will trigger the renegotiation.
 If you set it to 0 on one side of the connection (to disable it), the chosen value on the other side will determine when the renegotiation will occur.

 set interfaces openvpn vtun10 mode server